luis33338/battlestax-tutorial/TUTORIAL.md

 3. From the Github UI, open a PR for `test_pr` into `master`.
 4. Observe the tests passing.
 5. Merge the PR, observe the site deploying.

+Great work!
+The next steps are on branch step-2: `git checkout step-2`